All Episodes

 And I think members of both parties, but primarily the Democrats and the left.

-Daily caller Chuck Schumer drowns in booze at Trump's inauguration.
+Daily Caller, Chuck Schumer drowns in booze at Trump's inauguration.

 Senate minority leader Chuck Schumer faced a sea of disapproval during his speech at the inauguration.

-He was repeatedly booed, especially after lines like, I stand here today confident in this great Country for one reason, you the American people.
+He was repeatedly booed, especially after lines like, I stand here today confident in this great country for one reason, you, the American people.

 Crowd starts chanting Trump.

-Way, way they weren't anywhere near the the uh the stage area.
+They weren't anywhere near the stage area.

-What in fact, you know what caveat, caveat, I didn't hear them either.
+Caveat, caveat, I didn't hear them either.

 It's been reported.

-Let's let me retract that.
+Let me retract that.

 I don't really know that that happened.